avaines/avaines.github.io/content/posts/my-obligatory-gpt-post.md

 Then away we go, are a couple of prompts to get started

-`hey_gpt 'Generate me a CSV formatted list of 10 stores with addresses' # ask a question` `img_gpt "Draw me a picture of a robot on a horse in the style of Botticelli' # to draw a picture and display in terminal using VIU`
+`ask_gpt "Generate me a CSV formatted list of 10 stores with addresses' # ask a question"` `ask_gpt_img "Draw me a picture of a robot on a horse in the style of Botticelli" # to draw a picture and display in terminal using VIU`
-`img_gpt "Draw me a picture of a robot on a horse in the style of Caravaggio' my-horse-picture.png # to draw a picture and save it`
+`ask_gpt_img "Draw me a picture of a robot on a horse in the style of Caravaggio" my-horse-picture.png # to draw a picture and save it`

 I can now query ChatGPT directly from my terminal, pipe the results straight in to files, commit it to git, and call it a day.
 Job done.
 I can also use it to generate pictures of robots riding horses.
 I don't know which has greater value.